sparkgeo/node-stac-validator/README.md

 ## Versions

-In order to denote compatability with the Stac specification, the first stable version will be 0.6.0, which is the latest version for STAC.
+In order to denote compatability with the Stac specification, the first stable version will match the first stable version of STAC

 ## Usage